openvinotoolkit/training_extensions/docs/source/tutorials/otx_cli/how_to_train/detection.rst

 #TODO significant drop of the loaded snapshot: 0.43 instead of 0.83

 #TODO show how to run evaluation of optimized model and its metrics?

-#TODO The optimized model isn't being saved
+#TODO The optimized model isn't being saved (TypeError: cannot pickle '_thread.lock' object)

 3. Command example for optimizing OpenVINO model (.xml) with OpenVINO POT: